Erykah Badu's history of being controversial

 Girls in short skirts

-After a high school in New Zealand told female students in 2016 that they would have to lengthen their skits, Badu sent a series of tweets voicing her agreement that had some accusing her blaming women for being targets of sexual assault.
+After a high school in New Zealand told female students in 2016 that they would have to lengthen their skirts, Badu sent a series of tweets voicing her agreement that had some accusing her of blaming women for being targets of sexual assault.

 "Young girls are attractive," she tweeted.
 "Some males are distracted."